THE ROCKY MOUNTAIN NEUROSURGICAL SOCIETY, INC.

 Jointly Sponsored by

-AANSPresident Mary Kay Gumerlock welcomed members and guests to the 42nd Annual Meeting of the Rocky Mountain Neurosurgical Society in Jackson Hole, Wyoming, June 16-20, 2007.
-The meeting was held in the beautiful setting of the Spring Creek Ranch, high above the town of Jackson with spectacular views of the Teton mountain range.
-Dr. Jodie Levitt, as the scientific chairperson, assembled an outstanding variety of scientific papers.
-Our honored guests, Dr. Mark Hadley, Professor of Neurosurgery at the University of Alabama, and Dr. Michael Bliss, Professor of History at the University of Toronto and author of the book Harvey Cushing: A Life in Surgery, highlighted this year’s scientific program.
+President Robert Beatty welcomed members and guests to the 43rd Annual Meeting of the Rocky Mountain Neurosurgical Society in Park City, Utah, June 14-18, 2008.
+The meeting was held at the beautiful Hotel Park City, adjacent to the Park City Golf Course.
+Dr. Mary Kay Gumerlock, as the scientific chairperson, assembled an outstanding variety of scientific papers.
+Our honored guests, Dr. Peter Black, Professor of Neurosurgery at the Brigham and Women’s Hospital and Harvard Medical School, and Dr. Kim Burchiel, Professor and Chairman of the Department of Neurosurgery at Oregon Health and Science University, highlighted this year’s scientific program.

 As usual, the golf and tennis tournaments were a highlight of this year’s meeting.
-Liz Jensen swept the Ladies’ tournaments, taking home the titles in both golf and tennis.
-The men’s tennis tournament was won again this year by Kris Smith.
-Al Capanna took home the trophy in the men’s golf tournament.
+Liz Jensen won the Ladies’ tennis tournament again this year, and Dawn Capanna won the Ladies golf tournament with both the low net and low gross scores.
+Lee Krauth took home the trophy in the men’s golf tournament, and the men’s tennis tournament was won again this year by Kris Smith.

 The annual business meeting of the Society was well attended by the members present at the meeting.
 The following business was conducted: